-KU Water Research Workshop Registered Participants (Sept.13, 2013) and General Area of Research Interest
+KU Water Research Group Participants and General Area of Research Interest

 Informatics and aquatic ecology; CPCB data manager for aquatic collections, aquatic nutrient and chemistry data, and bioassessments of waterbodies.